Consent is a conversation; it is about communicating your boundaries.

 Specific.
 Saying yes to one thing (like going to the bedroom to make out) doesn’t mean you’ve said yes to others (like having sex).

 Sexual violence is a form of power-based violence.
 One party seeks to control another by exerting power over them.
 Sexual violence is used to gain power over someone else.
-Perpetrators may use sexual violence to manipulate their victims.
+People who cause harm may use sexual violence to manipulate their victims.

 We know sexual violence does not discriminate by age, gender identity, sexual orientation, religious identity, race, or enthicity.
-However, we also know that women and those who identify outside the binary are more vulnerable to experiencing sexual violence.
+However, we also know that women, LGBTQIA+ people, communities of color, and people with disabilities are more vulnerable to experiencing sexual violence.
 This is directly due to historical and existing societal structures that oppress marginalized populations.
+Systemic power dynamics are replicated in interpersonal relationships in which perpetrators use violence to assert power and control over their dating and intimate partners.
+More than 1 in 4 women and more than 1 in 10 men have experienced contact sexual violence, physical violence, or stalking by an intimate partner (CDC, 2014).

-Victim blaming occurs when the victim of the sexual violence is held at total or partial fault for the harm that they experienced.
+Rape culture is the way that our society minimizes the severity of sexual violence and normalizes attitudes and beliefs that defend perpetration of sexual violence.
+Victim blaming is a symptom of rape culture that occurs when the victim of the sexual violence is held at total or partial fault for the harm that they experienced.
 The “just world hypothesis”, which is the idea that people deserve what happens to them, is often credited as one mindset that may enable victim blaming in our culture.

 Victim blaming can be subtle or direct.
-For example, asking a victim what they could have done differently to prevent a sexual assault is holding the victim accountable for the offender’s actions.
+For example, asking a victim what they could have done differently to prevent a sexual assault is holding the survivor accountable for the harm doers actions.

 Victims are never at fault- it doesn’t matter what someone was wearing, or if they were drunk, or how they were acting.
 No one ever asks to experience sexual violence.
-The only person who makes the choice to cause harm is the offender.
-Speak up and speak out against victim blaming in every form!
+The only person who makes the choice to cause harm is the harm doer.
+Call out victim blaming in every form!

 Digital boundaries dictate what someone is comfortable with.
-A digital boundary could be restrictions around sharing internet passwords, or rules about what content someone is comfortable sharing online with another person.
+A digital boundary could be restrictions around sharing internet passwords, asking permission before sending intimate texts or images, or rules about what content someone is comfortable sharing online with another person.

 Consider how your actions online might make others feel.
 Respect boundaries with your partner when it comes to sexting or sharing information online.